Why Buy A Desktop Humidor?

 We’re rarely fond of the hygrometers and humidity devices supplied with humidors.
 While there may be exceptions, they tend to be unreliable.

-Firstly, most humidors are equipped with analogue hygrometers, which are rarely accurate even after calibration.
+Firstly, most humidors are equipped with cheap analogue hygrometers, which are rarely accurate even after calibration.
 Consequently, we always replace these with digital hygrometers that offer a much more precise reading.

 Invest In Reliable Humidifiers

-Not only do they require frequent recharging, they also rarely provide a consistent level of humidity.
+Not only do they require frequent recharging, but they also rarely provide a consistent level of humidity.
 One of the biggest issues with this is that they continuously diffuse moisture even when the desired level has been reached.

 We only rely on humidifiers that offer two-way humidity control, which means that they absorb excess moisture and maintain a consistent level.
 Overall, we favour using Boveda’s humidity packs in our humidors.

 Not only do they provide reliably consistent RH levels, but their two-way humidity process also diffuses moisture evenly throughout the humidor rather than within a fixed radius.

 For larger humidors, there are 320g packs that can be used with a mounting plate for a cubic foot of storage space.
 Otherwise, most will fare well with a 60g pack for every 25 cigar capacity that can be neatly presented holder.

 Finally, avoid buying a smaller desktop humidor just because it’s more affordable.
 Instead, think about the long-term investment and the ultimate cost involved.
 If you buy a humidor with a capacity that will eventually be too low for your future collection, you’ll likely have to buy another, larger humidor anyway.